cnichte/basic-electron-typescript-react-starter/README.md

 ![Screenshot IPC Ping-Pong](readme-images/screenshot-002.png)

-Screenshot Example-Module User-`View`:
+Screenshot Example-Module User-`View`.
+THis is a non-editable view of a single entry from the list.

 ![Screenshot Example-Module User-View](readme-images/screenshot-003.png)

-Screenshot Example-Module User-`Form`:
+Screenshot Example-Module User-`Form`.
+A Formular, to create, or update Data:

 ![Screenshot Example-Module User-Form](readme-images/screenshot-004.png)